gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fixed javascript error for fnAdjustColumnSizing
  * Fixed timing for header resizing
  * Add Conditional Formatting feature
- * Add of shortcode for output only selected rows and / or columns of table
+ * Add of shortcode for output only selected rows and/or columns of the table
  * Fix of using of lower case in indexes of cells and in formulas in the table editor
  * Add of ability to move columns and rows in the table editor manually
- * Add ability to make the rows collapsible on frontend
+ * Add ability to make the rows collapsible on the frontend
- * Add ability to convert content of cells to the icons with tooltips
+ * Add ability to convert the content of cells to the icons with tooltips
- * Update of icons of editor toolbar
+ * Update of icons of the editor toolbar
  * Fix PopUp integration
- * Add ability to import / export the rules of conditional formatting from / to MS Excel
+ * Add ability to import/export the rules of conditional formatting from/to MS Excel
- * Add of check for required extension ZipArchive for import from MS Excel
+ * Add of a check for required extension ZipArchive for import from MS Excel
  * Add ability to set period for creating of new table instance in history
- * Fix of switch the cell from selectable to editable type
+ * Fix of switching the cell from selectable to editable type
- * Update of using of features "removed cells" and "hidden cells" on frontend for tables without headers
+ * Update of using of features "removed cells" and "hidden cells" on the frontend for tables without headers
  * Fix styles for using auto table width with horizontal scroll
  * Fix of displaying of diagrams
- * Fix of displaying of pagination selectlist for table
+ * Fix of displaying of pagination select list for a table
- * Update the tooltips for plugin settings page
+ * Update the tooltips for the plugin settings page

 = 1.7.9 / 09.03.2018 =
  * Fix issue for base formulas and empty cells (they should be counted as Zero)